How an Attorney can Increase the Value of a Settlement

-If it can be proved that a client needs ongoing treatment, then the defendant will find it difficult to sway a victim for a lower amount of compensation.
-If a defendant’s attorney cannot estimate the jury’s verdict, then the case can be settled out of court at a higher value.
+If it can remain proved that a client needs ongoing treatment, then the defendant will find it difficult to sway a victim for a lower amount of compensation.
+If a defendant’s attorney cannot estimate the jury’s verdict, then the case can remain settled out of court at a higher value.

 Establishing Gross Negligence